Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 </section>

-Even without the actual function definitions, you may have inferred from these declarations that the function `scipy_sf_error_set_action` is used to update and `scipy_sf_error_get_action` is used to query for the error handling policy associated to a given special function error type.
+Even without the actual function definitions, you may have correctly guessed from these declarations that the function `scipy_sf_error_set_action` is used to update and `scipy_sf_error_get_action` is used to query for the error handling policy associated to a given special function error type.
 If a user runs the following in an IPython shell

 ```python
 In  [1]: import scipy.special as special